Tacoma, Washington: Economy

 The Tacoma Mall is the largest shopping center in Tacoma.
 It is owned by Simon Property Group.
 Anchor tenants include JC Penney, Macy's, and Nordstrom.

-An economic setback for the city occurred in September 2009 when Russell Investments, which has been in downtown Tacoma since its inception in 1936, announced it was moving its headquarters to Seattle along with several hundred white-collar jobs.
+An economic setback for the city occurred in September 2009 when Russell Investments, which had been in downtown Tacoma since its inception in 1936, announced it was moving its headquarters to Seattle along with several hundred white-collar jobs.
 A large regional office for State Farm occupied the building until 2018 when the building was purchased by the 909 Destiny Fund LLC.
-The building is reopening as a multi-tenant Class A property.
+The building reopened as a multi-tenant Class A property.
 The anchor tenant is TOTE Alaska, which announced in 2019 that it would be relocating its Federal Way headquarters to the 909 A Street building's top two floors.

 Hospitals in Tacoma are operated by MultiCare Health System and Franciscan Health System.
 Hospitals include MultiCare Tacoma General Hospital, Mary Bridge Children's Hospital, MultiCare Allenmore Hospital and St. Joseph Medical Center.
 The Tacoma–Pierce County Health Department manages public health initiatives across the city and county.

 Top employers

-According to the City of Tacoma, the major employers in the area include the military, healthcare, finance and insurance, aerospace, trade and logistics, government and education, as follows:
+According to the city's 2020 Comprehensive Annual Financial Report, the largest employers in the city are: